eraybasar/pesdk-docs/_guides/html5/v5_rc_3/customization/icons.md

 ## Buttons
 This will replace the listed buttons in PhotoEditor SDK UI.
 Available in both `AdvancedUI` and `BasicUI`.

-The React component Props `icon`, `label`, `isDisabled` and `onClick` has be handled for this customization.
+The React component will receive the following props: `icon`, `label`, `isDisabled` and `onClick`.
 Since this is all part of a big theme you can use the `theme` props like you would use it in any themable Styled Components. you can choose to use, buttons as button and label, only button, only label, the possiblities are endless.

 ```js